The Archaeological Site of the Lyceum of Aristotle in Athens

 Note: Plato’s teacher had been Socrates

-Aristotle returned to Athens in 335 BC and founded his philosophical school, the Lyceum.
-Alexander sponsored happily the Lyceum so Aristotle was able to build magnificent houses and galleries.
+Aristotle returned to Athens in 335 BCE and founded his philosophical school, the Lyceum.
+Alexander happily sponsored the Lyceum so Aristotle was able to build magnificent houses and galleries.
 Aristotle had the habit of teaching while he was walking (Peripatos) so that is why his school was called the Peripatetic School and his students were Peripatetic philosophers.

 A painting of Great Alexander's death by Carl Theodor von Piloty, Neue Pinakothek Munchen